 I encourage every woman who is interested to look into attending the next BioOhio Women in Bioscience conference.
 I wish I could, too, but I’ll be off at college building the foundation for my career.

-Gillian Seibel is a high school senior at the Bio-Med Science Academy on the Northeast Ohio Medical University campus, where she is also an intern in the Office of Public Relations and Marketing.
+Gillian Seibel is a high school senior at the Bio-Med Science Academy on the Northeast Ohio Medical University campus, where she is also an intern in the Office of Marketing and Communications.